laravel/docs/database.md

 DATABASE_URL="sqlsrv:Server=your_server_address;Database=your_database_name;Encrypt=true;TrustServerCertificate=false;LoginTimeout=30;App=your_app_name;MultipleActiveResultSets=false;MultiSubnetFailover=True"
 ```

+(Due to a bug do not put Database= as your first item of the connection string.)

 This connection string format allows inclusion of various Microsoft SQL Server options such as encryption, trust server certificate, login timeout, application name, Multiple Active Result Sets (MARS), and MultiSubnetFailovere.

 For a detailed list of available connection string options, refer to the [Microsoft SQL Server documentation on connection strings](https://learn.microsoft.com/en-us/sql/connect/php/connection-options?view=sql-server-ver16#table-of-connection-options).